 Every year, on or around March 17, Chicago residents and many, many visitors to the city watch as boats dye a portion of the Chicago River green for St. Patrick's Day.
 Everyone's Irish on St. Patrick's Day, or so the saying goes.
 But a century before this tradition began in the 1960s, Irish immigrants and Irish Chicagoans were blamed for everything from crime to the Great Chicago Fire of 1871.
 Anti-Catholic prejudice combined with other forms of bigotry to hamper Irish lives in myriad ways through much of the 19th century.
 The Irish responded by focusing their energies on building their own institutions -- churches, schools, and what we'd think of today as social-service providers -- institutions that became remarkably successful and opened many different paths to success for Irish immigrants and their children.
 Many of these continue to serve Chicagoans of many ethnicities today.
 This course will examine the transformation of the Irish experience in Chicago, concentrating on the political and religious aspects of that experience but also looking at the preservation and transmission of Irish sport and culture, whose original bearers in the 19th century would be very surprised by the “cool factor” these activities and arts now enjoy.
 We will also become familiar with the challenges still faced today by those who come to Chicago from Ireland and do not start quickly on the legal path to U.S. citizenship.

-This course will give students an inside look at the Chicago criminal justice system and our city’s courthouses, jails, police department, medical examiner’s office and forensic laboratory, through experiential course components.
+This course will give students an inside look at the Chicago criminal justice system by traveling throughout the city and taking first hand tours of our city’s courthouses, jails, police department, medical examiner’s office and forensic laboratory.
 In addition to experiencing first-hand how our system works, they will also hear from prominent speakers including experienced Police Officers, Prosecutors, Defense Attorneys and Judges who will be able to describe to them the “Chicago way.”
-Students will be able to evaluate their own experiences of the experiential course components and what they learned from the guest speakers of how our modern justice system works and compare that to the past decades issues of race inequality, societal influence & corruption.
+Students will be able to evaluate their own experiences of the immersion week and what they learned from the guest speakers of how our modern justice system works and compare that to the past decades issues of race inequality, societal influence & corruption.
 Finally, students will use all of this information to identify the problems that still exist, and promote how Chicago’s citizens can continue to work towards making it a system that promotes justice for all people.

 Latinos are the fastest growing ethnic minority in the United States and currently make up 16% of the population.
 Unlike other single group Latino communities around the country, Chicago has the most diverse Latino population in the United States.
 In addition to sizable Mexican, Puerto Rican, and Central American communities, there are smaller Latino communities from most Latin American countries.
 To best benefit from the rich cultural, political, and economic diversity of those communities, this course will explore the causes and effects of Latino immigration to the city through the eyes of the immigrants.